Rainforest and Jungle Travel Tips.

 Not everyone that travels with us is an old hat in the jungle.
 So we’ve compiled our top jungle travel tips so you can have the best time possible in an awesome place like Costa Rica.

-Top of the list of jungle travel tips is to say please banish any ideas of I’m a Celebrity from your mind we’re guessing that your not a pampered celeb who’s going to break down at the first sign of any wildlife, especially the crawly kind.
-The second thing to bear in mind is that you’re not going to be asked to eat anything unmentionable, unless you want to of course and lastly, unless you want to relive that seen at the start of Indiana Jones, respect the places you visit take only pictures and memories and leave only footprints.
+Top of the list of jungle travel tips is to banish any ideas of I’m a Celebrity from your mind.
+We’re guessing that you’re not a pampered celeb who’s going to break down at the first sign of any wildlife, especially the crawly kind.
+The second thing to bear in mind is that you’re not going to be asked to eat anything unmentionable (unless you want to of course) and lastly, unless you want to relive that scene at the start of Indiana Jones, respect the places you visit.
+Take only pictures and memories and leave only footprints.

 Other than that there’s some basic jungle travel tips to consider if you want to make the most of a visit to the rainforest and jungle.
 This is exactly what you’ll need on a trip like our Totuguero Costa Rica Tour.

 What to wear

 Absolutely number one on our list of jungle travel tips.
 The clue is somewhat in the name but it’s fair to say it rains in the rainforest!
 In our experience you’d expect to get two to three hours of sun a day and that means the rest is rain.
 Certainly check if the tour operator provides equipment but many don’t.
 We can safely say don’t leave home without this one.

 Breathable clothing is the key, think loose fitting but maybe leave the kaftan at home.
 It’s an inevitable that you will sweat in the jungle as the humidity is that high.
 Don’t worry though; everyone else will too so you won’t be alone.
 Ideally you want to go for long sleeves to protect you from the mosquitoes.
 In our experience the best tend to be fast drying man made fibres.

 3. Comfortable trousers…